tungpatrick/ellognea-ptung-mental-health/milestone4_writeup.md

 ![Graphs After](img/Plots-after.PNG)

 Furthermore, we clarified the functionalities of the filters by making the label of our filters more descriptive.
-Previously, it was not clear that the `Type` filter only applied to the graphs while the `Country` and `Age` filters applied to both the data and the graphs.
-We ended up changing the labels to `Graph` filters and ` Data & Graphs` filters, respectively.
+Previously, it was not clear that the `Type` filter only applies to the graphs while the `Country` and `Age` filters apply to both the data and the graphs.
+We changed the labels to `Graph` filters and ` Data & Graphs` filters, respectively.

 **Before**